 Newborn up to 20 years old.
 Free birth injury case evaluation.

-Hypoxic ischemic encephalopathy is usually caused by a lack of oxygen to the an infant’s brain at some during a pregnancy.
+Hypoxic-ischemic encephalopathy is usually caused by a lack of oxygen to an infant’s brain at some point during a pregnancy.
 The results of a lack of oxygen for any period of time could be a permanent injury to the infant.
 In some cases, the circumstances that led to the lack of oxygen could have been avoided.
-In this case, the child’s injuries were preventable and this could bring about the decision to file a claim.
-If you believe this to be the case, and the child is newborn or born less than 20 years ago, contact us for a free consultation to the get the answers you deserve.
+If you believe a medical professional could have altered the outcome, and the child is newborn to 20 years old, contact us for a free consultation to the get the answers you deserve.

-At Latona Law, we are experienced birth injury attorneys, specialized in cases where negligence led to hypoxia, ischemia or any condition due to prolonged lack of oxygen to the infant.
-We have helped many families in the Wilkes-Barre/Scranton area, get justice for their child’s hypoxic ischemic encephalopathy, or other long-term condition.
+At Latona Law, we are experienced birth injury attorneys, specializing in cases where negligence led to H.I.E. or any other condition due to prolonged lack of oxygen to the infant.

 - Injuries suffered by a baby can take place before, during, or after birth.